Kolobos: Plot summary

-The film cuts back to the hospital, where Kyra is being released.
-A doctor tells her that the police investigated but were unable to find any evidence or even the house she described.
-She also explains that the word "kolobos" means "mutilated" and implies that this could have something to do with past memories.
-Angry over the implications that this was something she did to herself, Kyra leaves.
-Kyra returns to a fancy home where she begins to hallucinate voices and imagine the traps from the filming house, while also mentioning that it is "just me".
-She hears the voice of the figure in black, who begs her to touch him.
-The voice is revealed to belong to a straight razor, which she uses to cut herself.
+The film cuts to the hospital, where the doctor tells Kyra that they were unable to find any evidence of the crimes or house.
+The doctor then implies that no one ever attacked Kyra and that she wounded herself.
+Indignant, Kyra returns to her home where she begins to hallucinate voices and imagine the traps from the house while saying that it "just me".
+She then hears the voice of the man in black, which is coming from a straight razor that she uses to cut herself.
 The voice tells her that there is something that it wants her to do.
 She is then shown placing an identical order to the one given at the beginning of the film, revealing that the events were all in her head and that she is now planning to make them a reality.